Ashik590/EmployInverse---OOP-Final-Project/README.md

    java Main
    ```

-That's it — the application will launch the login/signup UI.
+That's it — the application will launch the signup UI.

 ---